Francie Barrett

-Francis Barrett (born 7 February 1977), commonly known as Francie Barrett, is a retired Irish professional boxer, who represented Ireland at the 1996 Summer Olympics in Atlanta, Georgia.
+Francis Barrett (born 7 February 1977) is a retired Irish professional boxer, who represented Ireland at the 1996 Summer Olympics in Atlanta, Georgia.

 Background

 He was introduced to boxing by trainer, mentor and former boxer Chick Gillen.

 Amateur career

 Barrett had in excess of 250 bouts as an amateur fighter and represented Ireland internationally.
 He won Irish titles at both junior and senior level and also won the British welterweight title in 1997, beating Tony Sesay and Michael Jennings on his way to winning the title.

 The highlight of Barrett's career came when he was the youngest member of the Irish team at the 1996 Olympic Games and carried the Irish flag during the opening ceremony.
 During the Olympics, Barrett competed in the light welterweight division.

 For this, he gained global media attention and became a national hero.